gitter-lab/adaptyvbio-nipah/kosmos/README.md

 Submission overview
 The designed sequences were generated using the Kosmos AI Scientist from Edison Scientific.
 Kosmos was provided a prompt describing the competition rules, the protein structure 2VSM.pdb, Adaptyv's description of Surface Plasmon Resonance from its website, and a request to return 100 ranked candidate designs.
 It produced a .csv file with 100 ranked amino acid sequences and various metrics it derived.
 The submitted sequences are the top-ranked sequences from this list that passed the submission validity filters, i.e., excluding those that are too similar to published proteins.

-The complete Kosmos prompt, output .csv file, generated report, and link to its shared results will be provided from https://github.com/gitter-lab/adaptyvbio-nipah.
+The complete Kosmos prompt, intermediate .ipynb notebooks, output .csv file, generated report, and link to its shared results are provided at https://github.com/gitter-lab/adaptyvbio-nipah.
 ```

 The submission results from https://proteinbase.com/collections/nipah-binder-competition-submission-1-qYFdXgOpyS were downloaded as `output5/proteinbase_collection_nipah-binder-competition-submission-1-qYFdXgOpyS.csv`